Research

 Research Interests

-My research interests are in networks relating to digitization, investments, political connections, and innovation.
+My research interests are in networks relating to digitalization, investments, political connections, and innovation.

 Working Papers